Redistribution of income and wealth: Role in economic systems

-Different types of economic systems feature varying degrees of interventionism aimed at redistributing income, depending on how unequal their initial distributions of income are.
+Different types of economic systems feature varying degrees of interventionism aimed at redistributing income, depending on how unequal their initial distributions are.
 Free-market capitalist economies tend to feature high degrees of income redistribution.
 However, Japan's government engages in much less redistribution because its initial wage distribution is much more equal than Western economies.
 Likewise, the socialist planned economies of the former Soviet Union and Eastern bloc featured very little income redistribution because private capital and land income were restricted.
 To attain an efficient allocation of resources with the desired distribution of income, if the assumptions of the competitive model are satisfied by the economy, the sole role of the government is to alter the initial distribution of wealth – the major drivers of income inequality in capitalist systems – was virtually nonexistent; and because the wage rates were set by the government in these economies.

-A comparison between Socialist and Capitalist Systems in terms of distribution of income is much easier as both these systems stand practically implemented in a number of countries under compatible political systems.
-Inequality in almost all the Eastern European economies has increased after moving from socialist controlled systems to market-based economies.
+A comparison between socialist and capitalist systems in terms of distribution of income is much easier as both these systems stand practically implemented in a number of countries under compatible political systems.
+Economic inequality in almost all the Eastern European economies has increased after moving from socialist planned economies to capitalist market economies.
+These economies maintain features of socialism, and are argued to resemble closer social democracy than free-market capitalism.

-For the Islamic distribution, the following are the three key elements of the Islamic Economic System, which have significant implications for the distribution of income and wealth (if fully implemented) and are markedly different from Capitalism.
+For the Islamic distribution, the following are the three key elements of the Islamic Economic System, which have significant implications for the distribution of income and wealth (if fully implemented) and are markedly different from capitalism.
 The Islamic system is defined by the following three key elements: Ushr and Zakat, the prohibition of usury, and the Inheritance Law.
 Ushr is an obligatory payment from agriculture output at the time of harvesting.
 If agricultural land is irrigated by rain or some other natural freely available water the producer is obliged to pay ten percent of the output as Ushr.

 In case irrigation water is not free of cost then the deduction would be five percent, while Zakat is a major instrument of restricting the excessive accumulation of wealth and helping the poor and most vulnerable members of the society, Secondly, usury, or charging interest, is prohibited.
 Elimination of interest from the economic system is a revolutionary step with profound effects on all spheres of economic activities.
 Finally, the Inheritance Law Of Islam is the distribution of the property of a deceased person from closest family members and moving towards a more distant family.
 Son(s), daughter(s), wife, husband and parents are the prime recipients.
-This distribution is explicitly illustrated in Qur’an and cannot be changed or modified.
+This distribution is explicitly illustrated in Quran and cannot be changed or modified.
 Under varying conditions, the share received by different relatives accordingly changes.
 The important principle is that the owner at the time of his/her death cannot change these shares.